MalcolmMcLean/minixml/README.md

 XMLDOC *xmldocfromstring(const char *str,char *errormessage, int Nerr);
 ```

-They return an XML document on success, NULL on fail. xmldocfromstring has to be passed a string encoded in UTF-8, which usually mrenas plain ASCII.
+They return an XML document on success, NULL on fail. xmldocfromstring has to be passed a string encoded in UTF-8, which usually means plain ASCII.
 The error message is a buffer for diagnostics if thing go wrong, which is often very important for the user.

 Here's an example program.